The history of C#

 C# version 3.0

-C# version 3.0 came in late 2007, along with Visual Studio 2008, though the full boat of language features would actually come with C# version 3.5.
+C# version 3.0 came in late 2007, along with Visual Studio 2008, though the full boat of language features would actually come with .NET Framework version 3.5.
 This version marked a major change in the growth of C#.
 It established C# as a truly formidable programming language.
 Let's take a look at some major features in this version:

 - Auto implemented properties